Selling a House with a Squatter in Michigan: Understanding the Challenges

 Initial Steps: Documenting the Squatter’s Presence and Occupancy

-2. Monitor Occupancy: Check the property often to confirm the squatter is still there.
+- Monitor Occupancy: Look around to see if anyone lives there.
+Check on the house often to make sure the renter is still there.

 Evicting a Squatter in Michigan: The Legal Process